Peer Support

 Peer support sessions involve sharing your experiences with someone who has gone through similar situations or challenges.
 Our Peer Support Workers can provide emotional support, practical advice and encouragement.

 headspace offers Peer Support to all young people and caregivers engaged with our service.
-They can offer support through individual one-on-one sessions, peer-led groups and online forums.
+They can offer support through individual one-on-one sessions and peer led groups.

 When you meet a Youth Peer Support Worker, you are meeting with someone who has had their own lived experience of dealing with mental health concerns as a young person.
 The Youth Peer Support Worker will introduce themself and welcome you into one of the comfortable spaces in the centre.